-This one if for all of you who love taking good pictures while traveling.
+This one is for all of you who love taking good pictures while traveling.
 No guide to Berlin would be complete without options for viewing the city from above, and this one is no different.
 These are my most favorite sites to have an incredible view of Berlin.
 There’s not much to say over here besides the fact that you must check if they are open because some of them close its doors during winter.

 - Klunkerkranich (Karl-Marx-Strasse 66, Berlin-Neukölln – U-Bahn: Rathaus Neukölln)

 - Doferblick (Waßmannsdorfer Chaussee 189, Rudow – U-Bahn Rudow)

 - Panoramapunkt (Potsdamer Platz 1, Berlin-Mitte – S/U-Bahn: Potsdamer Platz)